Linking Supabase as a source

 2. Click New source and select Supabase

 • Host: The Session pooler hostname from Supabase, e.g. aws-0-us-east-1.pooler.supabase.com.
-Don't use the direct database host (db.<ref>.supabase.co) — it's IPv6-only and not reachable from PostHog.
+Don't use the Project URL (<ref>.supabase.co) from your Supabase dashboard — that's the REST API endpoint, not a database host.
+Also avoid the direct database host (db.<ref>.supabase.co) which is IPv6-only and not reachable from PostHog.

 • Port: The port your database is listening on.
 The default is 5432.